List of weapons and armour in Middle-earth: Dragon-helm of Dor-lómin

-Dramborleg
+Axe of Tuor

-Dramborleg (Sindarin: Thudder-Sharp) is the axe belonging to Tuor, son of Huor in The Book of Lost Tales and Unfinished Tales.
+The Axe of Tuor, called Dramborleg (Gnomish: Thudder-Sharp) in The Book of Lost Tales, is the great axe belonging to Tuor, son of Huor in Unfinished Tales of Númenor and Middle-earth that left wounds like "both a heavy dint as of a club and cleft as a sword".
+It was later held by the Kings of Numenor, until lost in the downfall.

 Durin's Axe

 Durin's Axe was part of the regalia and weaponry of the Dwarf-kings of Khazad-dûm.
 Some years before the War of the Ring, Balin attempted to recolonize Khazad-dûm (by then called Moria), and the early records of the colony mention Durin's Axe, indicating it was sought for or even found.

 Grond

 Grond (Sindarin: Club) is the mace of Morgoth used against Fingolfin in The Silmarillion as well as a battering ram in The Lord of the Rings, used to assault the Great Gate of Minas Tirith.
 Grond the battering ram was in-universe named after Morgoth's mace: "Grond they named it, in memory of the Hammer of the Underworld of old."
-In the Rankin-Bass adaptation of The Return of the King, the ram Grond is called "the arm of the devil" and "the hammer of the underworld".